ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

 int design_size = toint(argv("ds", "10"));
 string param_set = argv("param_set_file");
 ```

+* `BENCHMARK_TIMEOUT` - the number of seconds after which benchmark run will
+timeout and return.
+The default of -1 means no timeout.

 In addition, the following variable is used to determine which version of
 the workflow is run, by defining which swift is actually run.